starikcetin/Learning-Unity-ECS/04 - Rotate an Arrow with Mouse/README.md

   - You can inject `EntityManager`s into systems.
 That is amazing.
 The more I play with ECS, the more I come to love it.

  - It would be cool if they added the standard math operators to `quaternion` of `Unity.Mathematics`.
 I suppose this will come with time, since even some of the methods are yet to be implemented in the library.

+ - Mouse input should be written to a single component on a single entity, and not to everyone who needs it.
+Or maybe a shared component if you are feeling fancy.
+This should be a simple conversion, maybe I will do it sometime.